 - 1 teaspoon baking powder

 - 3/4 cup almond milk (whole milk will work too)

 - 1 cup unsweetened coconut

 - 1/2 cup chopped walnuts, toasted (or other favorite nut)

-In a large bowl, combine the flours, sugar, baking powder, cinnamon and salt.
-(I use a whisk to combine the dry ingredients.)
-Add the melted butter, eggs, almond milk, vanilla and smashed bananas.
-Scraping down the sides, blend until well combined taking care not to over mix.
-Fold in the oatmeal, coconut, walnuts, peanut butter chips and chocolate chips.
+- In a large bowl, gently whisk the flours, sugar, baking powder, cinnamon and salt together.
+Make a well in the center of the flour mixture and add melted butter, eggs, almond milk, vanilla and smashed bananas.
+Scraping down the sides, blend until wet ingredients are incorporated.
+Fold in the oatmeal, coconut, walnuts, chocolate chips.

-Muffins will last on counter in an airtight container for 3 days.
-Muffins freeze beautifully and will keep up to a month in the freezer.
+- Muffins will last on counter in an airtight container for 3 days or they freeze beautifully and will keep up to a month in the freezer.

 These muffins are adjusted for high altitude (5000-7000 feet).
 If you want to make them and you're closer to sea level, increase sugar to 1 cup, decrease vanilla to 1 teaspoon, increase baking powder to 2 teaspoons and add 1 teaspoon baking soda.
 Follow baking instructions as written.